hyva-themes/magento2-graphql-tokens/README.md

 There are `after-plugins` that add the tokens to the individual sections.

 If a token already exists, it uses the existing one.
 Otherwise, a fresh token is generated on the fly.

-## Security

-If you discover any security related issues, please email ww@integer-net.de instead of using the issue tracker.

 ## Credits